Retainer Membership – Keep your teeth straight for life

 Our founders who previously ran a clinic focused on cosmetic orthodontics often saw fixed and removable retainers break (after all – life, chewing and eating are contact sports) this led to a system we created where we thought if we could store the digital position of the teeth as they are in their final straight position (at the end of the teeth straightening process), then even if the retainer was lost or broken, we knew we could print out the model of the teeth as they were in the ideal position, and then create a new retainer which fits the correct position of the teeth.
 This retainer would also act to straighten and correct any minor tooth movement that had occurred, thus safeguarding the new smile.

-This is what evolved into the platinum retainer membership for Straight Teeth Direct™.
+This is what evolved into the Maintainer Plan for Straight Teeth Direct™.

 So when you are choosing the right straight teeth solution for you, remember it’s not about the straightening only, it’s also all the after care service and guarantees.
 Remember to check all this when selecting the best option for you.